freddiehaddad/UnitFramesImproved/README.md

 - **Combat Protection** - Frames auto-lock during combat to prevent taint
 - **Reset Options** - Restore default positions individually or all at once
 - **Group Anchors** - Boss frames share a single anchor so the full stack moves together
+- **Target-of-Target Support** - The target-of-target frame now unlocks and resets with the same commands
 - **Slash Commands**:
   - `/ufi unlock` - Enable frame repositioning
   - `/ufi lock` - Lock frames and save positions